astrochun/github-stats-pages/README.md

 script:

 ```
-(venv) laptop:github_data $ ./merge-csv.sh
+(venv) laptop:github_data $ merge_csv
 ```

-This generates three files: merge_clones.csv, merge_traffic.csv and merge_referrers.csv.
+This generates four files: merged_clone.csv, merged_paths.csv, merged_referrers.csv,
+and merge_traffic.csv.
 These files are used in the final step to generate the plots.

 Finally to generate static pages containing the visualization, we